 Addition of new information flows and procedures to 3GPP TS 23.280 [7] clause 10.9 Location management (on-network).
 Changes to existing procedures in 3GPP TS 23.280 [7] clause 10.9 Location management (on-network).

-Editor's note: The functional model in solution 14 may need to be updated to support this solution.

-Editor's note: The use of HTTP in the location management interfaces is FFS.

 6.15.2.2 Location information subscription request

 Table 6.15.2.2-1 describes the information flow from the MC service server or location management client in the primary MC system to the other location management server in the partner MC system for the location information subscription request.